Strongman Atlas Stone Technique: Improving Lift Efficiency

 1) The Setup

-The setup determines the entire lift.
+The setup determines the whole lift.

 Loose positioning leads to missed lifts.
 Tight positioning creates leverage.